-Describes the sources of information about drug toxicity; e.g. pharmacist, National Poisons Information Service Therapeutic drug monitoring CiPs: 2, 3, 4, 7, 8, 10 The curriculum: Trainees will be able to: Trainees will: Outlines the principles of pharmacokinetics and its effects on half-life, dosage prediction Describes monitoring of drug therapy; e.g. digoxin, lithium, antiepileptics, theophylline, caffeine, methotrexate, immunosuppressants, and antibiotics Describes common metabolic effects/side-effects of drugs; e.g. thyroid dysfunction with lithium or amiodarone Describes the growing role for pharmacogenetics to identify phenotypes more likely to benefit from particular drugs Describes assessment and monitoring tests; e.g. biochemical assessment of thiopurine therapy (for both initiation and monitoring) Describes biological drugs and some appreciation of the assay Describe and explain on factors affecting drug action or metabolism Describe and explain the metabolic effects/side-effects of drugs Demonstrate the ability to relate theoretical knowledge and laboratory results to patient management by appropriate communication with clinical colleagues Demonstrate effective patient education and provision of information Describe and explain the role of laboratory and non-laboratory investigations in the initiation and monitoring of therapeutic drugs
+Therapeutic drug monitoring

+- Outlines the principles of pharmacokinetics and its effects on half-life, dosage prediction - Describes monitoring of drug therapy; e.g. digoxin, lithium, antiepileptics, theophylline, caffeine, methotrexate, immunosuppressants, and antibiotics - Describes common metabolic effects/side-effects of drugs; e.g. thyroid dysfunction with lithium or amiodarone - Describes the growing role for pharmacogenetics to identify phenotypes more likely to benefit from particular drugs - Describes assessment and monitoring tests; e.g. biochemical assessment of thiopurine therapy (for both initiation and monitoring) - Describes biological drugs and some appreciation of the assay issues around their measurement

+- Describe and explain on factors affecting drug action or metabolism - Describe and explain the metabolic effects/side-effects of drugs